 Disability Representatives serve as liaisons between Student Disability Services and the schools/colleges and various campus offices regarding disability issues.
 They assist faculty and staff with the coordination of some accommodations and provide information to students and colleagues about SDS.
 Collaboration between the Disability Representatives and SDS results in improved access in a supportive community for students with disabilities.
-A list of the disability representatives can be found at: http://sds.cornell.edu/Resources/Disability_Reps.htm
+A list of the disability representatives can be found on the SDS website.